spences10/cheat-sheets/sheets/git.md

 ### SSH Keys With Passwords

-IF you add a password to your SSH key you will find yourself entering the password to authenticate on each [pull, push] operation.
+If you add a password to your SSH key you will find yourself entering the password to authenticate on each [pull, push] operation.
 This can get tedious, especially if you have a long password in your keys.